dansl/Steamy-Handheld-PC/README.md

 - Handheld PC x86/64
 - Keyboard + Mouse (not needed on some devices, but makes things easier at first)
-- USB Stick loaded with bootable [Arch](https://archlinux.org) on it.
+- USB Flash Drive loaded with bootable [Arch](https://archlinux.org) on it.
 	- While you could run stock Arch, I prefer an Arch distro.
-My personal choice is [Manjaro](https://manjaro.org) with GNOME, but some other great options are [EndeavourOS](https://endeavouros.com) or [CachyOS](https://cachyos.org) or many others.
-Follow their instructions to setup a bootable USB.
+My personal choice is [Manjaro](https://manjaro.org) with GNOME or KDE, but some other great options are [EndeavourOS](https://endeavouros.com) or [CachyOS](https://cachyos.org) or many others.

 ## How to Setup

-- First, use the USB stick to install your chosen Arch distro on your device.
+- First, setup the USB Drive to install your chosen Arch distro on your device.
+  - Download an ISO image for the distro of your choice.
+You may need to unzip it so you are left with the .ISO file
+  - Download [BalenaEtcher](https://etcher.balena.io) and use the app to wipe your USB drive and flash the ISO image to it.
+  - Once flashing is complete, you can put the USB drive into your Handheld PC, and Reboot the device.
-  - You can usually access the boot menu by pressing F7 while the device boots.
+- You will need to boot into the USB drive.
+This can be done a few ways, and every device is different.
+You can sometimes access the boot menu by pressing F7 while the device boots, or press ESC.
+If neither of those work, try F8, F9, F10, F11 or F12.
+You should see somewhere in the menu to select USB as the boot device.
+  - Once booted into the OS, you can follow the prompts to install the OS.
     - TIP: Remove any SD cards before installing, just so you don't accidentally install the OS to the SD card.
-- Once your OS is installed and you are booted into the OS, install these packages.
+- Once your OS is installed and you have rebooted into the OS, install these packages.
   - Install Steam and InputPlumber
     - [inputplumber](https://github.com/ShadowBlip/InputPlumber) - For mapping your devices controls
     - [steam](https://wiki.archlinux.org/title/Steam) - Steam!